Why Wire?

 of the branches.
 At times, it is difficult to achieve the desired positions with simple wiring.
 As an alternative, one can

 resort to tie-downs.
-Tie-downs are as simple as running a wire between two positions and applying tension to the wire
+Tie-downs are as simple as running a wire between two positions and applying tension to the wire to

-make a hook to be places thru one of the drainage holes in the bottom of the pot.
+a hook to be places thru one of the drainage holes in the bottom of the pot.
 A smaller wire is then attached to that

 anchoring hook and brought up from under the pot.
 Run the wire thru a short piece of rubber or plastic tubing and then